jfraeys/shopify_cookies/readme.md

 # Motivation:

-This is a mini project for an application to Shopify.
+This is a mini project for an application to Shopify(internship fall 2017).

 The requirement were: